nno24/javascript-p02/README.md

 ## Features to be added/fixed
--   Complete submit button to be fully functional.
 -   Make images under “About” section smaller, becomes too big on desktop.
 -   Make the social media links more accesible.
 -   Indicate on the cover arts that they are clickable.